openconfig/gnmic/docs/cmd/diff/diff_set_to_notifs.md

 When `--full` is specified, values common between the SetRequest and the response messages are also shown.

-### How to obtain GetResponse and SubscribeResponse
+### How to obtain a GetResponse or SubscribeResponse

-Responses retrieved from either GetRequest or SubscribeRequest are supported by this command.

 To obtain GetRespnse/SubscribeResponse in textproto format, simply run `gnmic`'s subscribe or get functions and pass in the flag `--format prototext`.

+Responses retrieved from either GetRequest or SubscribeRequest are supported by this command's `--response` flag.

 ### Usage